 10th Wedding Anniversary – Tin

-Tin was used to store and preserve things which is why it is used to mark ten years of marriage.
+Tin was used to store and preserve things which is why it is used to mark the 10th wedding anniversary.
 It prevents other metals from corroding when they are plated with it, and can prolong the life of what it is storing.
 Mark a decade of marriage by giving a tin inspired gift.

 This garden accessory can be personalised with your initials and will look amazing in your garden - available from Not On The High Street.